 In April, Adobe had the pleasure of hosting the duo ZNH, comprised of poet Tongo Eisen-Martin and musician Marshall Trammell, for a series of performances.
-Both Tongo and Marshall have an impressive reputation nationally for spreading community-based social and political action through their art.
-Judging by the dynamism of their percussion-spoken word exchanges, the two could have spent hours in front of their audience, dishing 0ut incendiary commentary, verbally and musically, on how America’s status quo of injustice pervades our day-to-day life.
+Both Tongo and Marshall have an inspiring reputation nationally for spreading community-based social and political action through their art.
+Judging by the dynamism of their percussion-spoken word exchanges, the two could have spent hours in front of their audience, dishing out incendiary commentary, verbally and musically, on how America’s status quo of injustice pervades our day-to-day life.
 Yet, throughout the series, Tongo and Marshall also brought up a host of local poets to perform, demonstrating their enthusiasm for carving out space for the Bay Area’s wider community of poet-activists.

 Jamie Aylward: In your performances in April at Adobe, you and Tongo [Eisen-Martin] had an almost telepathic seeming connection--in the way your playing went along with Tongo's poetry, and how you two responded to each other.
 How long have you been performing together?
 It is a regular thing, or only every now and then?
 Do you rehearse?